gleitz/.files/README.md

   1. Log out and in again, or run `launchctl load ~/Library/LaunchAgents/syncthing.plist`.

+Additional Gotchas
+---
+- You will get a message that says `To use the "javac" command-line tool you need to install a JDK.` Clicking "More Info..." will bring you to an install page.
+- You will need to install the command line tools, and then go into the App Store to do system updates.

 Resources
 ---
 - [Ansible docs](https://docs.ansible.com/ansible/) very thorough spec for all standard Ansible modules and functionality